epfl-ada/ada-2024-project-adattatori/README.md

 - Step 3: Manual inspection of findings.

+- Extra step: To validate our results, we perform the analysis step1-step3 but with the dataset divided into 80% for training and 20% for testing.
+This approach was used to evaluate potential imbalances in the datas and to be sure our findings were valid.
+All these analyses are grouped in the train_test_nb.ipynb notebook.

 ## Organization of the repository
 The structure of our repository is the following: